MadCoderDev/kernel-modules/README.md

-I'm learning kernel modules programming so, here I'll put all of my test modules
+I'm learning kernel module programming so, here I'll put all of my test modules